 “I can do whatever I want, I was just mauled!”

-I turned helplessly to Potter as all of a sudden, our compartment burst into chaos.
-Fred stormed up to Dom so that they were nose to nose, and both began screaming and gestulating wildly at each other in true Weasley style.
-Aidan was now plugging his ears and quietly singing the Barney theme song to himself as he rocked back and forth, obviously traumatized by this horrific biting incident.
+I turned helplessly to Potter as all of a sudden, our compartment launched into chaos.
+Fred stormed up to Dom so that they were nose to nose, and both began screaming and gesticulating wildly at each other in a manner that I had seen many times before, at Weasley Family Reunions and whenever the two cousins fought at home over who got rights to the telly remote.
+Aidan was now plugging his ears and quietly singing to himself as he rocked back and forth, apparently traumatized by the horrific biting incident.
 And Potter was watching all of this contentedly, having found himself a seat with a close-up view, his legs stretched out and his arms folded behind his head.

 “Dramatic?
 You bloody eejit, I have teeth marks in my arm!”